kyclark/gitbook-metagenomics/hashes.md

 # Hashes

-Hashes are key-value pairs, also known as dictionaries or maps.
-They can map strings to strings:
+Hashes basically Arrays of Pairs.
+They are also known as dictionaries or maps.
+The key in a Hash is always, so we map a string can map strings to strings:

 ```
 > my %dna = A => 'C', T => 'G';